kin027/aerogap/README.md

 Obviously there are some limitations that come out of analyzing only two datasets:

-- You should probably be cautious with using solely this analysis to determine whether an airline should start new routes because the passenger count is just one piece of the network planning puzzle.
+- You should probably be cautious with using solely this analysis to determine whether an airline should start new routes because the demand is just one piece of the network planning puzzle.
-  - Other factors to consider include fares, _premium_ demand, seasonality, operational constraints, aircraft availability, etc.
+  - Other factors to consider include fares, seasonality, operational constraints, aircraft availability, etc.

 - The data is not real-time; it comes from BTS data tables that the government releases only once a quarter (with a six-month delay).
   - 2024 data is analyzed because that is the most recent year with a full year of data.